 There are three paint removal methods I’m going to talk about today: chemical strippers, heat guns, and sanding.

 Chemical paint strippers are thick, gooey liquids that sit on the paint for a period of time.
 Ultimately, they break down the paint enough for it to be removed from the piece.
-For tips and tricks to get this right, grab my paint stripping cheat sheet.

 Heat guns work by applying heat to the paint, and melting the paint just enough for it to be scraped off the piece.
-For step-by-step instructions on how to do this method, check out my post on how to to remove paint with a heat gun.
+For step-by-step instructions on how to do this method, check out my post on how to remove paint with a heat gun.

 Finally, sanding a piece is the third way to remove paint.
 This is done with a low grit sandpaper and some sort of power sander – typically either an orbital sander or a belt sander when working on a flat surface.
 I’ve done this exactly once, and you can read about that over on my post on how I refinished a table.